Line of Duty: Viewing figures

 The programme opened to strong viewing figures, with the first series averaging 4.1 million viewers overnight.
 The second series dipped slightly to a 3.4 million average before rising to 5.1 million for its third.
 The third series also maintained a 19.3% share.
 By the time the third series had concluded airing, Line of Duty was the highest-rated series to air on BBC Two since 2002.
 The fifth series was considered to be the "biggest show of 2019", drawing in 7.8 million in its premiere, up 2.8 million from the fourth.
 The sixth series averaged 9.9 million viewers in overnight data and maintained a 46.1% share.
 The finale peaked at 13.1 million with a 15.8% share in its final 15 minutes.
 This made the programme the highest-rated drama since records began in 2002.

 Critical response

+Metacritic, which uses a weighted average, assigned the series a score of 86 out of 100, based on 14 critics, indicating "universal acclaim".
 The first three series are often considered by critics to have been significantly better than the last three.
 It is considered to have a large cult following.
 A commonly cited strength of the programme is that along with its regular cast, each series revolves around a different guest lead.
 The programme has also been praised for its interrogation scenes.
 The segments, which have taken up as much as 46 minutes of an episode, are often credited with being the most intense moments of the series.
 The ending of a long-running story arc regarding the true identity of "H" was met with mixed reviews.